20 Dec A Magical Christmas Getaway in Alsace

 - Booking Les Appartements de Home Petite Venise: in the heart of the Old Town, those apartments are located in Quai de la poissonnerie in the Petite Venise.
 This is one of the most photogenic areas of Colmar!
 No parking close to the apartment as it’s in a pedestrian area but free parking possible a further.

-- More ideas here: Booking hotels in Colmar
+- Just in case, you can find more ideas here: Booking hotels in Colmar.

 Where to eat in Colmar